President Trump, first lady Melania test positive for coronavirus; he has 'mild symptoms'

 "I felt no vulnerability whatsoever," he told reporters back in May.

-The news was sure to rattle an already shaken nation still grappling with how to safely reopen the economy without driving virus transmission.
-The White House has access to near-unlimited resources, including a constant supply of quick-result tests, and still failed to keep the president safe, raising questions about how the rest of the country will be able to protect its workers, students and the public as businesses and schools reopen.
-U.S. stock futures declined on the news of Trump's diagnosis.
+As for Trump's attendance at Thursday's fundraiser, press secretary Kalleigh McEnany said, "He socially distanced.
+It was an outdoor event, and it was deemed safe by White House Operations for him to attend that event."

-Questions remain about why Trump and his aides continued to come to work and travel after Hicks fell ill.
-Trump traveled to New Jersey on Thursday for a fundraiser, potentially exposing attendees to the virus.
-Trump's social media director Dan Scavino and press secretary Kayleigh McEnany, who were originally set to join him on the trip, were replaced at the last minute by other aides.
+McEnany and Trump's social media director Dan Scavino, who were originally set to join him on the trip, were replaced at the last minute by other aides.
+McEnany briefed the press Thursday morning and made no mention of any suspected illness, raising anew concern about White House transparency.

-But McEnany still briefed the press Thursday morning and made no mention of Hicks' suspected illness, raising anew concerns about White House transparency.
+It is unclear where the Trumps or Hicks may have caught the virus, but in a Fox interview, Trump seemed to suggest it may have been spread by someone in the military or law enforcement in greetings.

 MORE: Shock, sympathy, mockery: World reacts to President Trump's COVID-19 infection